J3rryBl4nks/LPEWalkthrough/Walkthrough.md

 Whenever we encounter non-standard services, we want to audit their security.
 Privesc scripts are good for that, but we should also do it manually.
 I like to audit Windows Services using these steps:

 1. Service Path
-  a.
-Is the service path quoted?
+  * Is the service path quoted?
-  b.
-Is the service binary writable with my permissions?
+  * Is the service binary writable with my permissions?
-  c.
-Is the directory of the service binary writable?
+  * Is the directory of the service binary writable?
 2. Registry
-  a.
-Are the registry entries for the service writable?
+  * Are the registry entries for the service writable?
-  b.
-Are there keys that the service is referencing that are writable?
+  * Are there keys that the service is referencing that are writable?
-  c.
-Is the service modifying OTHER registry keys?
+  * Is the service modifying OTHER registry keys?
 3. PATH issues
-  a.
-Are there things in front of %WINDIR% in the PATH?
+  * Are there things in front of %WINDIR% in the PATH?
-  b.
-Is the first thing in the PATH writable?
+  * Is the first thing in the PATH writable?
 4. Hijacking issues
-  a.
-Is the service referencing dlls/exes by relative instead of absolute paths?
+  * Is the service referencing dlls/exes by relative instead of absolute paths?
-  b.
-Is the service relying on Windows to locate binaries?
+  * Is the service relying on Windows to locate binaries?

 These are some quick checks we can do to audit services.